PASTORAL RESIDENT | Job Description

 - We require a candidate who is called to and gifted for ministry in church leadership.

-- We require a candidate who has completed seminary, or is able to complete seminary during their first year at Calvin, and is either currently ordained, or currently pursuing ordination, or willing to pursue ordination in the EPC.
-This requirement may be flexed for a candidate who is not a U.S. citizen or permanent resident or who anticipates serving long term with an EPC partner organization overseas.
+- We require a candidate who is able and willing, within the first three years of residency, to meet the requirements for ordination in the EPC, listed here.
+The educational requirements may be fulfilled via a combination of formal education and independent reading courses.
+This requirement may be flexed for a candidate who is not a U.S. citizen or permanent resident or who anticipates serving long term overseas.